Thiru. Vi. Ka Nagar: Greater Chennai Corporation Zone

 Thiru.
 Vi.
 Ka.
 Nagar is also a zone in the Greater Chennai Corporation.
 It is one of the 15 zones of the Greater Chennai Corporation in which, it contains wards 64 to 78.
 It is named as the 6th Zone of the Greater Chennai Corporation in Central Chennai Region.

 Entertainment

 Thiru.
 Vi.
 Ka.
 Nagar has a wide range of entertainment venues such as cinemas and parks nearby.
 Perambur has the first shopping mall of the north Chennai Spectrum Mall.
 It also consists of a 5 screen Multiplex named S2 Cinemas which is controlled by theater franchise SPI Cinemas.
-Other nearby theatres are Sri Brinda Theatre (Perambur), Ganga Cinemas (Kolathur, (Chennai)), Sri Shanmuga Cinemas (Moolakadai), Pandian Theatre (Kodungaiyur), Iyyapa Theatre (Erukkancherry).
+Other nearby theatres are Sri Brinda Theatre (Perambur), Ganga Cinemas (Kolathur), Sri Shanmuga Cinemas (Moolakadai), Pandian Theatre (Kodungaiyur), Iyyapa Theatre (Erukkancherry).
 Perambur has also got Chennai's first Disco Water park named Murasoli Maran Flyover Park which is always crowded in the weekends.

 Transportation

 Railways

 Perambur is served by three railway stations.
 They are Perambur, Perambur Carriage Works and Perambur Loco Works.
 Thiru.
 Vi.
 Ka.
 Nagar can be easily accessed from any of the three stations.